palant/pfp/README.md

     gulp xpi

-This will create a package inside the `build` directory with the file name like `easypasswords@palant.de-n.n.n.xpi` that you can install in Firefox.
+This will create a package inside the `build-jpm` directory with the file name like `easypasswords@palant.de-n.n.n.xpi` that you can install in Firefox.

 How to test
 -----------